okta/terraform-provider-oktapam/docs/data-sources/group.md

 ### Optional

 - `contains` (String) If a value is provided, the results are filtered to only contain resources whose name contains that value.
 - `disconnected_mode_on_only` (Boolean) If 'true', the results only include resources with disconnected mode enabled.
-NOTE: This field is only valid for ASA teams with the Disconnected Mode Beta feature enabled.
+NOTE: This is only valid for ASA teams with the Disconnected Mode Beta feature enabled.
 - `include_deleted` (Boolean) If 'true', the results include deleted resources.
 - `only_include_deleted` (Boolean) If 'true', the results only include deleted resources.